 VIRTUAL LEAN SERIES!

-The Lean Construction Series has moved to a virtual format.
-There are 13 sessions from January 12 - March 2 from 12pm - 3pm on Tuesdays and Thursdays.
+There are 13 sessions from September 21 to November 9 from 12pm - 3pm on Tuesdays and Thursdays.
 Please note, registrants must attend each class to receive credit for the unit.
 There will be a mix of attendees from New England giving all attendees the opportunity to meet and network with a more diverse group.
+REGISTRATION FILLS UP QUICKLY!

 This is a certificate program that consists of seven units.
 Following the completion of all seven units, individuals will have a deep knowledge of both the theory and application of Lean Construction and be able to sit for an exam to earn AGC’s Certificate of Management - Lean Construction (CM-LC) credential.

 If you missed a unit(s) you are still able to take them virtually and get the credit in order to take the Lean Exam.
 Please contact Kara Cady at email@example.com to be added to the roster.